Glossary of Terms

 Production Coordinator

-Member of production staff who works for the production manager or producer, and acts as liaison between the production office and all other departments.
+The Production Coordinator works for the Production Manager or Producer and acts as a liaison between the Production Office and all other departments.

 Production Designer

-Working very closely with the director, they are responsible for the overall look and atmosphere of the film.
+The Production Designer works very closely with the Director.
+They are responsible for the overall look and atmosphere of the film.

-(aka UPM (Unit Production Manager)) Working with the Line Producer, the “PM” is the on-site executive in charge of all the financial, administrative, and physical details of the production.
+Person otherwise known as the Unit Production Manager (UPM).
+Works with the Line Producer, the PM is the on-site executive in charge of all the financial, administrative and physical details of the production.

 Prop Master

-The person responsible for all the objects that are handled by Actors in a scene.
+The Prop Master is responsible for all the objects actors handle in a scene.

 Pyro-technician

-Person licensed by the State and the ATF (U.S. Dept. of Alcohol, Tobacco, and Firearms), to transport, purchase, handle and use materials that have the potential to ignite, burn or explode.
+The Pyro Technician is licensed by the State and the ATF (U.S. Dept. of Alcohol, Tobacco and Firearms), to transport, purchase, handle and use materials that have the potential to ignite, burn or explode.

 Scenic Artist